On entropic uncertainty relations for measurements of energy and its "complement": Introduction

 Considering Heisenberg's thought experiment with microscope, we conclude that definite momentum cannot be localized in space.
 In a similar manner, completely definite value of energy cannot be localized in time.
+On the other hand, the case of energy and time cannot always be treated like the case of usual observables.
 The role of time in quantum theory has many facets \cite{busch90a,busch90b,pegg91,butter2014}.
 Moreover, there is a principal reason against the existence of universal form of a self-adjoint time operator conjugate to the Hamiltonian.
-In many basic models, the Hamiltonian spectrum is discrete and bounded from below.
+In many basic models, the Hamiltonian spectrum is discrete and the eigenvalues are bounded from below.
 This fact is very important from the physical viewpoint.
 It is one of well known Pauli's remarks that a time operator would imply that the Hamiltonian has the entire real line as its spectrum (see, e.g., footnote 2 in Sec.
 8 of English translation \cite{wpauli80}).
 Various approaches to energy-time uncertainty relations are reviewed in \cite{dods15}.
 First formal derivations were explicitly given by Mandelstam and Tamm \cite{mandelstam45} and by Fock and Krylov \cite{fock47}.
 Further development of this direction was given in \cite{grab84,miy16}.
 Such results were also interpreted as setting a fundamental bound on how fast any quantum system can evolve \cite{deffner17}.
-Despite of many known attempts, the authors of \cite{nieto1968} expressed the opinion that the proper interpretation of energy-time uncertainty relations remains to be given.
 Entropic uncertainty relations for energy and time can be approached by constructing an almost-periodic time observable \cite{hall2008}.
 The latter is rather inadequate clock for aperiodic systems.
 The quantum-clock view on time uncertainty was recently developed in \cite{colesetal18}.